fiddleheadjs/fiddlehead/README.md

 It is aimed to be as simple as possible, while still providing an excellent development experience.
 With such criteria in mind, we made it some benefits:
 - Simple usage: only JSX and hooks
-- Performant: significantly better memory usage, and slightly better CPU usage compared to React
+- Performant: use only 50% memory, and slightly better CPU usage compared to React
 - Lightweight: only 8kb (or 3kb gzipped), compared to 132kb for React

-If such things are not really meaningful to your case, then let's start with React.
-We created this library for our special cases that require those criteria strictly, while the powerful supports of React ecosystem are not necessary.

 ## Installation